syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Expand collapse icon in group header

-SfListView provides support to `expand` or `collapse` the group when tapped on group header item by setting [AllowGroupExpandCollapse](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowGroupExpandCollapse.html) as True.
+Expand and collapse the group when tapping icon on group header item can be done by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) with the help of converter.

-And also allows to show the expand and collapse state of the group with icon in the group header by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) and using the [IsExpand](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~IsExpand.html) property, which determines whether the group is expanded or collapsed.
+The following code example illustrates how to perform custom grouping with expand collpase icon in group header .

-You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Expand_Collapse_icon944838753)
+{% tabs %}
 {% highlight xaml %}
 <ContentPage>
     <ContentPage.Resources>